A selection of first-class academicians and practitioners

-Dr. Ritlewski is an attorney at HERTIN & Partner in Berlin and focuses his practice on litigation and strategic advice in all fields of IP law, unfair competition and media law.
-He has written several publications on Intellectual Property Law and Policy, Media Regulation and International Arbitration.
+Prof. Ritlewski is Of Counsel at Orth Kluth in Berlin and a professor at the Osnabrück University of Applied Sciences.
+He focuses his practice on litigation and strategic advice in all fields of IP law, unfair competition and media law.
+Prof. Ritlewski has written several publications on Intellectual Property Law and Policy, Media Regulation and International Arbitration.

 Lezel directs the Foreign Language Communication Program at Bucerius.
 In addition to being a Qualified English Language Teacher accredited through the University of Cambridge, she is also a Qualified Lawyer in South Africa and member of the Cape Law Society.
 She is a part-time lecturer at the Macromedia University for Media and Communication in the area of Media Law and IP Law.

 Dr. Gösta Schindler

 Dr. Schindler is a partner in the Hamburg office of Buse Heberer Fromm.
 He advises on all aspects of IP and competition law, focusing on IP litigation and monetization of IP assets through licensing.
 His clients range from start-up companies to multi-national enterprises in industries such as mobile telecommunications, automotive, medical technologies/health care and consumer goods.

 Christian joined Hogan Lovells in 2001 and is a partner in the Hamburg office.
 He is specialized in intellectual property matters with a particular focus on patents, trademarks, unfair competition and license agreements.